60Hz vs. 120Hz TVs and Monitors: Does It Really Matter?

 • Screen size

-A new TV is a significant purchase, so it’s important to take your time.
+A new TV is a significant purchase, so taking your time is essential.
 Shop around, do some research, and find the option that best suits your needs and budget.

 Tim Wells